Ara Darzi, Baron Darzi of Denham

 Ara Warkes Darzi, Baron Darzi of Denham (Արա Վարդգես Դարզի; born 7 May 1960) is an Armenian-British surgeon, academic, and politician.

 Lord Darzi is an academic surgeon and holds the Paul Hamlyn Chair of Surgery at Imperial College London, specialising in the field of minimally invasive and robot-assisted surgery, having pioneered many new techniques and technologies.
 He is co-director of the Institute of Global Health Innovation and the NIHR Imperial Patient Safety Translational Research Centre at Imperial College London.
 He has tried to reform the National Health Service (NHS) in England and is recognised internationally as an advocate for applying innovative reforms to health systems globally.

-Until resigning the whip in July 2019, Darzi sat as a Labour member of the House of Lords, but now sits as an independent peer because of his perception that Jeremy Corbyn failed to control antisemitism within Labour.
+Until resigning the whip in July 2019, Darzi sat as a Labour member of the House of Lords, but now sits as an independent peer because of his belief that Jeremy Corbyn failed to control antisemitism within Labour.

 Early life and family

 Darzi was born in Baghdad, Iraq to Armenian parents displaced by the 1915 Armenian genocide.
 His family had lived in Erzurum, Ottoman Empire (now Turkey).
 His paternal great-grandparents, Tatyos and Elbiz Shiroian, had one daughter and four sons.
 Of them only Elbiz and her daughter, Arevalous (Darzi's grandmother), survived the genocide.
 They fled on foot to northern Iraq with the aid of a friend of Tatyos.
 Darzi's father was born in Mosul and his mother was born in Baghdad.